winniehhy/42-ft_printf/README.md

 <h2>About the project </h2>
-<p>" This project is pretty straight forward.
-You will recode printf.
-You will mainly learn how to use variadic arguments. "</p>
+<p> This project is pretty straight forward.
+Basically recode printf function and it's library.
+You will mainly learn how to use variadic arguments. </p>

 Basically is just replicating the printf function ( %c, %s, %d, %i, %u, %x, %X, %p, %%);